sarvodaya-network/sarvodaya.eu/library/flosha/anti-fashion-revolt.md

 I cannot wear cloth without this cloth being produced.
 It is true: If the cloth has been discarded and I haven't paid for it, then I do not actively support any practice behind its production and may not have any unwholesome intention.
 Intention was all the Buddha cared about and at the time there was nothing to blame about wearing discarded clothing.
 But we also must be aware that at the time of the Buddha there did not exist any clothing produced under conditions even remotely comparable to the conditions of today.
 Every cloth was produced with at least a basic amount (most often and most likely a high amount) of dignity of the labour involved.
 Discarded cloth collected from cremation grounds and battlefields, as the monks were doing, was no exception from this rule; it was pure to that degree.

-If one is shocked in this regard, that they have chosen to wear the cloth found on cremation grounds, one be reminded of the fact that christian monks follow the same ideal: The younger monks are wearing the "last shirt" of a former monk who died.
+If one is shocked in this regard, that they have chosen to wear the cloth found on cremation grounds, one be reminded of the fact that in christianity the same ideal is followed, in that younger monks are wearing the "last shirt" of a former monk who died.
+The clothing of the monk thus turns not into a glorification of ones body, as clothing so often becomes, but a reminder of mortality.

 Any clothing we can find has been produced in particular ways, by particular men or by machines, under particular conditions.
 And when I choose to wear it, I am choosing to wear cloth made under these particular conditions over other cloth made under other conditions.
 And by wearing it I give expression to these conditions and make myself a representative of these conditions.
 The conditions under which the cloth has been made that I wear, is not beyond my responsibility.
 It is within my responsibility, because I wear it.
 If I know about the conditions, my intention can no longer be pure.
 And if I don't know about these conditions, I choose to be ignorant.
 But my ignorance is within my responsibility too.